 Taking care of these things in the fall will make for an easier spring.
-Here are a few tips to remember to do or take care of around this time of year.
+So here are a few lawn maintenance tips that will hopefully make your life a little easier.

 Although you will see the grass isn’t growing as quickly, it is important to continue to mow.
 It will not need it as often, but continuing to mow will allow sunlight to hit the ground.
 Don’t forget that after your last mow to winterize your mower by sharpening blades, changing oil, spark plugs, and air filter.
-This will allow it to be ready to go in the Spring.
+This will ensure that it’s ready to go in the Spring.

 Aerate and Fertilize

 Fall is also a great time to aerate the soil and do some fertilizing.
-If you have never aerated your yard, it simply means to perforate the soil with small holes to allow air, water, and nutrients to penetrate the grass roots.
+If you have never aerated your lawn, it simply means to perforate the soil with small holes to allow air, water, and nutrients to penetrate the grassroots.

 Aerating is a great thing to do right before fertilizing.
-The holes will allow the fertilize to go directly into the roots to where it will do the most good.
-Fertilizing your yard will give your yard plenty of nutrients through the winter that will make it stronger for the spring.
+The holes will allow the fertilizer to go directly into the roots where it will do the most good.
+Fertilizing will give your yard plenty of nutrients through the winter that will make it stronger for the spring.
 Most say fall is the most important time of year to fertilize for a healthy lawn.

 Spruce Up Mulch

 We try and spruce up our mulch twice a year, fall and spring.
 This will create a clean look that should last until the following spring.